Utwo/playground-sandbox/README.md

 ## Todo

 - [x] For templates, clone directly from github

-- [x] We can use watch and then push a message to the fr that the container is ready
-- [x] Add terminal support
-- [ ] Try vscode in the browser https://github.com/gitpod-io/openvscode-server/
+- [x] Try vscode in the browser https://github.com/gitpod-io/openvscode-server/
 - [ ] Create files
 - [ ] Test with gVizor
 - [ ] Deploy to cloud